Key takeaways

 Disclosure: I built this.
 I'll keep this section honest.

-Pro ($10/mo): Custom domain, 100 GB storage, password protection, link expiry, view + download analytics.
+Pro ($29/mo or $240/yr): Custom domain, 1 TB storage, 5 custom domains, up to 5 team seats, password protection, link expiry, view + download analytics.

 What it does well: Custom domain delivery is the differentiator.
 Your clients download from files.your-agency.com, not bulkshare.cloud.
 No ads.
 View analytics show when each recipient actually opened the link, which beats the WeTransfer chase.
 Resumable uploads.
 Built for the recurring agency client-handoff workflow specifically.